m-kupiec/compendium-typescript/README.md

 "TypeScript’s type system is also not _reified_: There’s nothing at runtime that will tell us that `obj` is `Pointlike`.
 In fact, the `Pointlike` type is not present in any form at runtime." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html))

 "In C# or Java, it’s meaningful to think of a one-to-one correspondence between runtime types and their compile-time declarations.
 In TypeScript, it’s better to think of a type as a set of values that share something in common.
 Because types are just sets, a particular value can belong to many sets at the same time. . . . we can think of `obj` as being a member of both the `Pointlike` set of values and the `Named` set of values." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-oop.html))

+# Compiler

+"although there were errors, the . . . file is still created.
+You can use TypeScript even if there are errors in your code.
+But in this case, TypeScript is warning that your code will likely not run as expected." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html))